 Availability: In DVD/Blu-Ray Combo Pack, buy on Amazon or RightStufAnime

-Streaming: FunimationNow (English dub)
+Streaming: FunimationNow (English dub), Funimation (English subtitled)

 Code Geass: Akito the Exiled is an Original Video Animation, known as an OVA or OAV.
 It is a miniseries that takes place between Code Geass: Lelouch of the Rebellion R1 and R2.
 It follows new characters but it is intertwined with the original series by featuring appearances from familiar characters.

-Akito Hyuga is a soldier fighting for the United Republic of Eruopia.
+Akito Hyuga is a soldier fighting for the United Republic of Europia.
 His squad, the W-0, is known as the Ghost of Hannibal because of their successful ambushes against the Euro-Britannian armies trying to take over Europia.

 His Commander, Leila Malcal, is a young woman seeking to give the Elevens (Japanese) soldiers a place to belong because they have no homeland.
 She forces Yukiya Naruse, Ayano Kosaka, and Ryo Syama to join her group after they try to kidnap her superior officer.

-It's Nice to See the World of 'Code Geass' From a Different Point of View
+It’s Nice to See the World of “Code Geass” From a Different Point of View

 I’ve always found the world of Code Geass to be interesting and it’s nice to see an anime set in the universe that is not centered on Japan or Britannia or the main story.

-I also enjoyed seeing the United Republic of Europia because it was occasionally mentioned in the original Code Geass but we never got see much of it because the main conflict occurred in Japan and Britannia, not in Europia.
+I also enjoyed seeing the United Republic of Europia because it was occasionally mentioned in the original Code Geass but we never got to see much of it because the main conflict occurred in Japan and Britannia, not in Europia.

-I do think it was interesting to see a democracy in a universe where there are dictatorships everywhere.
-They didn’t show too much of how the government works though, because the anime was focused on the military conflicts rather than politics.
+I do think it was interesting to see democracy in a universe where there are dictatorships everywhere.
+They didn’t show too much of how the government works though, because the anime was focused on military conflicts rather than politics.